Last Updated on

 - No matter what level of Girl Scouts you lead, you need training and support to do your best!
 Explore our troop leader trainings on the Volunteer Learning Portal.

 - Looking for more expert tips on leading a large troop?
-Check out these blog posts from Girl Scouts River Valleys and Girls Scouts of Western Ohio.
+Check out these blog posts from Girl Scouts River Valleys and Girl Scouts of Western Ohio.

 Liz LiVolsi—Liz LiVolsi is a former Girl Scout and now a Girl Scout leader of 16 eager second grade girls.
 She is a Midwestern transplant who adores everything Girl Scouting: spending time outdoors, crafting, going on quests, and learning.
 Follow Liz and her troop’s adventures on Instagram: @datroopleada.